marta-ov/copernicus_minimal/README.md

 An easy fix is to run the docker container as root.

 This is a fairly hard error to reproduce locally.
+I haven't managed to do it.

 To build the docker image: